Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Elementor Settings

-Before you browse through the reasons for the scroll-to-anchor feature not working on mobile, start by checking the settings in Elementor.
 It could be that the ‘scroll-to-anchor’ feature is disabled or not properly configured.
-If this is the case, you can rectify the error by enabling the feature and configuring it again.
+If this is the case, you can resolve the error by enabling the feature and reconfiguring it.

 Theme or Plugin Conflict